 Michelle Valberg is a renowned explorer, adventurer and wildlife photographer who has been telling stories with her camera for more than 30 years.
-Although she has traveled everywhere from Africa to the Caribbean in search of adventure, she is particularly celebrated for her passion for the Arctic.
+Although she has traveled everywhere from Africa to the Caribbean in search of adventure, she is particularly celebrated for her passion for Canada and the Arctic.

 Known for her unique ability to make relatable images of unimaginable landscapes, Michelle finds art in all of nature’s most intimate moments.
 The world around us mirrors what we see in ourselves, she says, including our beauty, our simplicity, our complications and our responsibilities.
 Nature is a part of and reflects who we are.

 A Canadian Nikon Ambassador, Michelle has exhibited her works internationally.
 In 2011, her work was the subject of a critically acclaimed, three-month solo exhibition at the Canadian Museum of Nature.
 Her images are also see on the tail wings of three First Air aircrafts, while her photo of a polar bear graces the cover the Canadian Geographic Atlas of Canada.
 And, in celebration of Canada’s 150th birthday, her iconic image of a Nunavut drum dancer will appear on a coin, as part of a special series from the Royal Canadian Mint.

 Michelle’s work extends beyond photography.
 In 2009, she founded Project North, a not-for-profit organization committed to delivering education and sport-based opportunities to youth in Canada’s Arctic.
 Since its inception, $1,000,000 in new sports equipment has been delivered to more than 26 Inuit communities.